weloniheu/cse15l-lab-report/lab3/lab3.md

 911report/chapter-13.4.txt:                there is evidence that al Qaeda experienced funding shortfalls as part of the 911report/chapter-13.5.txt:                killed below the impact zone, either by falling debris, by the fireballs that 911report/chapter-13.5.txt:                biological release or the use of conventional weapons falls to the NYPD.
-Dealing 911report/chapter-2.txt:            Bin Ladin Moves to Sudan By the fall of 1989, Bin Ladin had sufficient stature among 911report/chapter-2.txt:                traveled to Iran to receive training in explosives.
-In the fall of 1993, another 911report/chapter-3.txt:                that the rise and fall of intelligence budgets are tied directly to trends in 911report/chapter-3.txt:            By the fall of 1997, the Bin Ladin unit had roughed out a plan for these Afghan 911report/chapter-3.txt:                complete rehearsals in the United States during the fall of 1997.
-911report/chapter-3.txt:                threat posed by al Qaeda, either in 1998 or later.
-In the late summer and fall of 911report/chapter-5.txt:                when Yousef was receiving explosives training in Afghanistan.
-During the fall of ...continues a little more
+Dealing ...continues a little more
 ```